+The powers that be in college football are officially instituting a two-minute warning.
+The Athletic first reported the possibility of the NCAA rules committee adding a two-minute warning in February 2024.
 The rules committee already instituted a slew of changes prior to the 2023 season aimed at decreasing the length of college football games.
 The impact of those changes was tracked on this website and they did decrease game length at the FBS level by 4 minutes and FCS games by one minute compared to 2022.
 The number of plays per game also decreased.

 The question becomes: why institute another stoppage when rules were added to prevent too many stoppages from occurring?
 The new rules will also change other infractions such as the 10-second runoff in the final two minutes, which occurs on penalties and injuries.
 Like the NFL, the two-minute warning would likely be used as a television break (more on that below).
 The main argument for instituting a two-minute warning is to shift stoppages and spread them out more evenly.